Skip to Content Skip to Footer

 Licensing

-The electronic license should include acceptable license terms related to authorized users, remote access, fair use permissions for course reserves and interlibrary loan, low or DRM-free for eBooks, archival provisions to guarantee access, realistic expectations concerning the Library’s ability to monitor use and discover abuse.
+The electronic license should include acceptable license terms related to authorized users, remote access, fair use permissions for course reserves and interlibrary loan, low or DRM-free for eBooks, archival provisions to guarantee access, realistic expectations concerning the library’s ability to monitor use and discover abuse.

 Reviews & Trials